open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 2024-04-06T00:17:10.113242941Z stdout F ns across multiple log entries
 ```

-Ideally, we want our parser to be capable of automatically detecting the format
+Ideally you would like our parser to be capable of automatically detecting the
-at runtime and properly parse the log lines.
+format at runtime and properly parse the log lines.
 We will see later that the
 container parser will do that for us.

 ## Attribute handling

-Container log files follow a specific naming pattern from which we can extract
+Container log files follow a specific naming pattern from which you can extract
 useful metadata information during parsing.
 For example, from
 `/var/log/pods/kube-system_kube-scheduler-kind-control-plane_49cc7c1fd3702c40b2686ea7486091d3/kube-scheduler/1.log`,
-we can extract the namespace, the name and UID of the pod, and the name of the
+you can extract the namespace, the name and UID of the pod, and the name of the
 container.

-After extracting this metadata, we need to store it properly using the
+After extracting this metadata, you need to store it properly using the
 appropriate attributes following the
 [Semantic Conventions](/docs/specs/semconv/resource/k8s/).
 This handling can
 also be encapsulated within the parser's implementation, eliminating the need